forseti-security/forseti-security/_docs/_latest/concepts/models.md

 ### binding_members

-This table contains information about a the member name, and an binging id of what it's bound to in the `bindings` table.
+This table contains information about members, and the `binding_id` of what it's bound to in the `bindings` table.

 ### bindings

-This table contains information about the the binding id for a resource, and a role.
+This table contains information about the binding id for a resource, and a role.

-Thus by combining this with `binding_members` table, we can see what resources that a member has access to, and with which roles.
+Thus by combining this with `binding_members` table, we can see who has access to what resources, and with which roles.

 ### group_in_group

 This table contains information about how groups are nested in other groups.
 Each row contains a group and its parent group.

 If a group is not nested, then it will not be in this table.

 ### group_members